harbaum/MiSTeryNano/bl616/README.md

 Finally the BL616 MCU is re-flashed with the USB HID firmware.
 This way you'll loose the ability to flash the FPGA!
-Before being able to re-flash the FPGA you need to re-install the original firmware which is not publicly available at the moment!
+Before being able to re-flash the FPGA you need to re-install the original firmware.
+The original firmware is available [here](friend_20k).